Skip to content

 The test results for each operator can be submitted to the Red Hat connect Site.
 Please see Preflight Role documentation about how to enable this feature.

-The CNF_cert role allows the deployment of CNFs and run the defined Tests Network Functions (TNF) in the order to meet minimum requirements for Red Hat OpenShift Certification.
+The k8s_best_practices_certsuite role allows to run the certsuite tests in order to meet minimum requirements for Red Hat OpenShift Certification.

-For specific details about the features and variables for this test suite see: CNF_cert role documentation.
+For specific details about the features and variables for this test suite see: k8s_best_practices_certsuite role documentation.

-Also, the tnf_test_example sample can be followed as a good example of how to deploy a workload to be tested by the CNF Cert Suite.
+Also, the tnf_test_example sample can be followed as a good example of how to deploy a workload to be tested by the Red Hat Best Practices Test Suite for Kubernetes.

 Helm Chart Verifier